-The Company makes provision for the necessary amount of allowance for employees' severance and retirement benefits deemed to accrue during the term, based on the Company's payment obligation and the pension fund balance at the term-end.
+The Company makes provision for the necessary amount of allowance for employees' severance and retirement benefits deemed to accrue during the term, based on projected retirement benefit obligations and pension assets at the term-end.
 The retirement benefit obligations are calculated using a payment calculation standard which is a method of attributing projected retirement benefits for the service period up to the current business year.
+However, the projected pension assets for the end of this term exceed the projected retirement benefit obligations moderated by unrecognized actuarial gain and loss, and this difference is recorded as prepaid pension costs.